-Forty-four percent of U.S. employers offer their workers paid time off to vote, and for good reason.
-Giving employees time to vote demonstrates a commitment to our most important civic duty and aligns corporate brands with customer values.
+In 2019, forty-four percent of U.S. employers offered their workers paid time off to vote, and this number is growing.1 Giving employees time to vote demonstrates a commitment to our most important civic duty and aligns corporate brands with customer values.
+Check out our Time to Vote resource to learn about a variety of ways employers can support employees with time to vote, along with employer considerations and examples.

 Did You Know?